pip-services/pip-services-docs/content/en/toolkit/recipes/mongodb_persistence_basic/_index.md

 ###### Example
-To summarize, we will put everything together in one comprehensive example.
+To summarize, we put everything together in one comprehensive example.
 In it, we first create a data class with a field named id.
 Then, we create our persistence object, configure it and open the connection.
 Once we are connected to the database “mydb”, we perform the four CRUD operations and print the results.
 The code is:
 {{< tabsection >}}
    Not available
 {{< /tabsection >}}